CAMBODIA COUNTRY GUIDE

 Cambodia’s stock market is small and rather young when compared to global markets and elsewhere in Southeast Asia.

 The Cambodian Securities Exchange (CSX) was established over a decade ago.
-As of 2024, the exchange lists ten different publicly-traded companies.
-It’s not quite Vietnam or the Philippines which each host nearly 1,000 stocks.
+As of 2024, the exchange lists eleven different publicly-traded companies.

 The CSX Index is the exchange’s sole composite index.
 Apart from stocks, bonds are also publicly listed and tradable.
 Note that it’s a requirement to personally visit Cambodia and set up a CSX account before you can trade stocks in Cambodia.